Improving Access to Psychological Therapies (IAPT)

-Find out about our current IAPT Ethnic Inequalities Policy Review, which is currently recruiting for focus groups.
+Find out about the NCCMH's IAPT Ethnic Inequalities Policy Review, which is in development.

-You can also download our short guide to expanding IAPT services for people with long-term conditions (LTC) and medically unexplained symptoms commissioned by NHS England.
-Plus the accompanying full implementation guidance and helpful resources.
+You can also download our IAPT pathway short guide (2018) to expanding IAPT services for people with long-term conditions (LTC) and medically unexplained symptoms, commissioned by NHS England.
+Plus the accompanying full implementation guidance and helpful resources (2018).

-You can read both our report on the early implementers of IAPT LTC services and our IAPT Manual for delivering services below.
+You can read both our report on the early implementers of IAPT LTC services and The IAPT Manual for delivering services (published 2018, updated 2023) below.

 The following report was produced in collaboration with UCL and evaluates Wave 1 of the IAPT LTC early implementer sites: